bmpvieira/python101/slides/day3_control_flow/day3_control_flow.md

 - The [splitlines()](docs.python.org/library/stdtypes.html#str.endswith "splitlines\(\) type documentation") type; this built-in will split a string into a list where each element is a line of the string;
 - The [startswith()](http://docs.python.org/library/stdtypes.html#str.startswith "startswith\(\) function documentation") function; it is pretty much self explanatory;
 - The [split()](http://docs.python.org/library/stdtypes.html#str.split "split\(\) function documentation") function; it will split a string into a list of words eliminating the separator.
+- You have to test this in IDLE or equivalent.

 ---